Microneedling Serums Compared to Regular Microneedling - What's The Difference

 I've been a fan of microneedling for years, but while I was scrolling through TikTok I saw a new craze deemed 'Microneedling in a bottle' or liquid microneedling made popular by k-beauty brands.
 I was curious on how it worked so I did more research on liquid microneedling and how it compares to regular at home microneedling, especially in terms of the skin benefits.

 Liquid microneedling is the process of using a serum that is infused with micro spears called spicules.
 They're made from Silica and depending on the formula, some are coated in exosomes which are little proteins with RNA, and some are coated in Cica otherwise known as centella asiatica.
-Popular liquid microneedling products come from Medicube and VT reedle.
+Currently some of the trending liquid microneedling products come from Medicube and VT reedle with many new ones emerging on the market.

 How Is it Used: